jpap19/AWS-Cloud-Cost-Optimization/README.md

 CONCLUSION: <br/>

-In this project, we have implemented an AWS Cost Optimization by creating a lambda function that will delete all snapshots created from a volume not associated to any EC2 instance.
+In this project, we have implemented an AWS Cost Optimization by creating a lambda function that will delete all snapshots that has a volume not associated to any EC2 instance.

 <!--
  ```diff